Celebrating 5 Years of Refugee Workforce Inclusion

-In October 2020, we partnered with Community Corporate to launch a pilot program providing paid work placements to refugees and asylum seekers.
+In October 2020, we partnered with Community Corporate, a certified refugee inclusion social enterprise, to launch a pilot program offering paid work placements to refugees and people seeking asylum to help overcome these barriers.

 - Outstanding Partnership Award – Settlement Council of Australia (SCOA)